RaphHaddad/blog/content/post/demystifying-cdn-and-fastly-outage.md

 new content is available is unknown to the human sending that request, so each and every dependant server is needed to return accurate content.

-In addition to this overhead, dynamic content needs to go through a set of code 'execution paths'.
-An execution path is code that needs to be run in order to return a correct result.
-An example of an execution path is determining which code to execute depending on the route requested.
-A route is anything that comes after a domain name.
-For example: on the address bar of this browser, anything that comes after `https://blog.raph.ws/` is considered a 'route'.
-So an execution path to determine the correct code to execute, is executed.
+In addition to this overhead, dynamic content needs to execute more code than static content.
+For example: determining which content to return depending on the route requested (a route is anything that comes after a domain name; on the address bar of this browser, anything that comes after `https://blog.raph.ws/` is considered a 'route').
+Routes are a lot more complicated in dynamic content types because they are often constructed with a lot more logic associated with them, whereas static content routes are often simple and have a level of determinism.

-Each additional dependant server and each additional execution path adds time to a web page load which may result in a degraded user experience.
+Each additional dependant server and each additional code execution adds time to a web page load which may result in a degraded user experience.

-Static content is different than dynamic content, it does not need additional execution paths or dependant servers, and often, having the same servers deal with both static content and dynamic content adds an overhead associated when dealing with static content.
+Static content is different than dynamic content, it does not need additional code execution or dependant servers, and often, having the same servers deal with both static content and dynamic content adds an overhead associated when dealing with static content.
 This is why having a CDN that's optimised for static content becomes important to performance.
 CDNs do not have all the